Submission Rules

 Category Submission Rules

-• Subjects who act as a background are allowed to be created in 3D or composed.
+- Subjects used as background elements may be created in 3D or composited.

-• Backgrounds created with Generative AI tools are not allowed.
+- Backgrounds generated with AI tools are not permitted.

 Narrative Sequence